furkankarayel/furkankarayel/README.md

 ###

-<p align="left">My name is Furkan and I'm a Fullstack Software Developer, from Switzerland 🇨🇭</p>
+<p align="left">My name is Furkan and I'm a Fullstack Software Developer, from Switzerland🇨🇭</p>

 ###